“Don’t train minimally, don’t train maximally, train OPTIMALLY!”

 Use your warm up set to understand readiness (or your work up to heavy)

-A good warm up for your main exercise should be light enough to avoid fatigue accumulation and still be a decent stimulus to further oil your joints and wake your Central Nervous System up for the main lifts of the day.
+A good warm up for your main exercise should be light enough to avoid fatigue accumulation but still be a decent stimulus to further oil your joints and wake your Central Nervous System up for the main lifts of the day.
 It may look like that described in Table 1.

 There are many different strategies to assume 1RM for the day, just for this purpose I want to avoid 1RM Estimations and tweak : always warm up with the same weight in the same micro-cycle until 1RM gets updated.
 Practically, we’ll ignore training percentages in the columns, and only look at the load shown in Table 1.

 The key is to push the last warm up set as fast as you can and then assess your Strength levels through your speed data!

 By taking a constant load as your reference, higher than normal speed will indicate a very good day, lower than usual speed will tell you.. well.. hold tight and grind it out my friend.. after all, we are all here because we want to stay out of the comfort zone, right?

 This will also reflect Power levels with the added advantage of being a two digit number, easier to remember than a 3-4 digit number.

 See below an example application of this rule in the Incline Bench Press from my last month of training :

 An important factor to consider is the “resolution” of this metric.
 In other words, how much of a variation is due to actual changes in my Strength level and how much of the change is only due to small variations, for example, technique ?